By Tooth And Claw Dragons

 Classification: naturally four-limbed (two legs, two wings) Aethyrian dragon.
 Location: abroad in Aethyr, in tribes or clans spread across the continents.

-Aethyrian wyverns are dragons born naturally with only a single pair of limbs and a pair of wings.
+Aethyrian wyverns are dragons born naturally with only a single pair of limbs and a pair of wings, crafted from residual Aether and Nether magics once the gods were done creating the first Aethyrians.
 Very closely related to true Aethyrian dragons, they are capable of utilizing all Aether and Nether 'elements', and share many commonalities with their brethren such as elemental features, colors and magics.
 However, they are only able to breathe these, and are incapable of summoning their magic to manipulate it in any degree.
 This makes manipulation-focused magics, such as earth, quite rare.

 The magic colors are virtually the same as their dragon counterparts.
 All Aethyrian wyverns have elemental markings and attributes that show what magic they control, and are similarly limited to a single power.
 Generally, their magical affinity will be lower in base power than true Aethyrian westerns, but gifted individuals who train dedicatedly may match or exceed their cousins' strength.